phaserjs/phaser/README.md

 * Time.advancedTiming is a new boolean property.
 If true Time.fps, fpsMin, fpsMax, frames, msMin and msMax will be calculated, otherwise they remain at their defaults.
 * Phaser.StageScaleMode has been renamed to ScaleManager and moved from the system folder to the core folder.
 It's still available under game.scale.
 * If your game references the old Phaser.StageScaleMode consts like SHOW_ALL you need to update them to Phaser.ScaleManager, i.e. Phaser.ScaleManager.SHOW_ALL.
+* Time.physicsElapsed is no longer bound or clamped, be wary of this if you use the value anywhere in your code.

 New features: